 Just like overwatering, underwatering is a common newbie mistake.
 Ask any experienced grower and they will attest to the fact that all of us forget to water the crop from time to time.
 This is actually less of a problem than overwatering (to a point, the plants can’t go for more than a few days without at least a little water).

 Now it can be a little tricky to tell over and underwatered plants apart for new growers, as the signs shown by the leaves can be pretty similar, especially in the first day or two.
-Underwatered leaves will be more brittle and dry, and also more limp.
+Underwatered leaves will be more brittle, dry, feel paper thin to rub and also more limp.
 They may also become extremely thin, and even show signs of cracking.

 Light stress